 Detention may be assigned as a consequence for committing an infraction at the high school.
-Detentions can be completed during the scheduled detention time or the morning immediately following the assigned date.
-Detention is held on Monday and Thursday from 3:20 to 4:20 p.m. when school is in session.
+Detentions must be completed during the scheduled detention time Detention is held on the days of the week determined by the monitor from 3:20 - 4:20.
 The following regulations and instructions are to be followed by students assigned to detention hall:

 - 1. When a student reports to detention they will: - a.
 Have sufficient work or reading material for the duration of the one-hour detention. - b.
 Not talk or be disruptive in any manner - c.
 Adhere to typical school regulations - 2.
-If a student becomes argumentative or disruptive:
+If a student becomes argumentative or disruptive: - a.

-- a.
 Parent(s) will be called and asked to pick up their child - b.
 If contact cannot be made with the parent(s), the student will be asked to leave.
-If the student refuses to leave and the situation warrants, the police will be called an appropriate charges filed - 3.
+If the student refuses to leave and the situation warrants, the police will be called an appropriate charges filed. - 3.
 If a student misses detention, shows up late, or reports to detention without work it will be considered cutting detention: - a.
 A student missing a detention will be assigned an additional detention.
 Failure to attend an assigned detention which is a consequence of a missed detention will result in SHORE Corrective Education. - b.
 If you are absent from school or leave school early, for an excused reason, on the day of assigned detention, you will be assigned to the next date for detention. - c.
 If an emergency situation arises whereby a student cannot attend an assigned detention, the student's parent must contact one of the principals (570.398.7170) prior to the start of the detention.
 Once the reason is given and accepted as valid, the student will be reassigned to a future detention without additional penalty.
 Employment will not be deemed an acceptable excuse for missing detention.
 Failure to contact the principal will result in a cut detention (see 3 a. above).